-On top of that there are logistical challenges like scheduling showings, uncertainty of when you’ll sell, and if you’ll be satisfied with the outcome.
+On top of that, there are logistical challenges like scheduling showings, the uncertainty of when you’ll sell, and if you’ll be satisfied with the outcome.

 To get through a process that can be challenging in so many ways, review this list of strategies and resources to help you cope during this limbo home-selling period and minimize stress along the way.